aknackiron/testdroid-documentation/how-tos/faq/index.md

 **Q: How long will our projects be online?**

- We are not limiting storing of projects, applications, data and results currently anyhow at Testdroid Cloud.
+ We don't guarantee of storing data or results for longer than six months currently.
+Projects are typically not removed from Testdroid Cloud.

 **Q: Can I take pictures, sound recording (mic) with the phones?**